-Your redemptions may result in a capital gain or loss for federal tax purposes (for non-retirement accounts).
-A capital gain or loss on your investment in the fund generally is the difference between the cost of your shares and the price you receive when you sell them.
-Exchanges within a tax-advantaged retirement plan account will not result in a capital gain or loss for federal tax purposes.
-Please consult your tax advisor regarding the tax treatment of distributions from a tax-advantaged retirement plan account.
+Your redemptions, including exchanges, may result in a capital gain or loss for federal tax purposes.
+A capital gain or loss on your investment in a fund generally is the difference between the cost of your shares and the price you receive when you sell them.